20c/ouija/docs/source/quickstart.md

 ## Adding ouija to a project
 ouija has two requirements:
 - jQuery 3
-- 20c JavaScript core, checkout its [GitHub repository](https://github.com/20c/js-core) and copy the file out of the /dist directory, or you can download it from [here](https://raw.githubusercontent.com/20c/js-core/master/dist/twentyc.core.min.js).
+- 20c JavaScript core, checkout its [GitHub repository](https://github.com/20c/js-core) and copy the file out of the `dist` directory, or you can download it from [here](https://raw.githubusercontent.com/20c/js-core/master/dist/twentyc.core.min.js).

+You can find the `twentyc.rest.min.js` file in the `dist` folder of the [ouija repository](https://github.com/20c/ouija), the unminified version, `twentyc.rest.js` can be found in the `src` directory of the same repository.
+Alternatively you can download `twentyc.rest.min.js` form [here](https://raw.githubusercontent.com/20c/ouija/master/dist/twentyc.rest.min.js).

 ```html
   <head>